Cathe0n/Cyber-Investigator-guide/README.md

 <br>

 You'll need to analyse this closely and have a goal in mind.
-What is you're looking for ?
+What is it you're looking for ?

 An application (.exe) ?
 A background process/service ?